Tanya1902/Leetcode-Practice/README.md

 # Leetcode-Practice
-Collection of LeetCode questions I do for practice!
+Collection of some LeetCode questions